Leptogenesis with dynamical couplings

+The generated BAU results from the competition between the RHN decay and the washout processes that act in opposition to it.
+We solve the standard Boltzmann Equations in Eq.~\eqref{eq:BE} for the time evolution of RHN number $N_1$ and the $B-L$ number $N_{B-L}$, and show the results in Fig.~\ref{fig:benchmarkNumber}.
+The CP-violation $\epsilon=10^{-7}$ is assumed to saturate the Davison-Ibarra bound.
+Since the washout rate in thermal leptogenesis is much larger than the Hubble rate between $z\simeq 0.2$ and $z\simeq 10$, the final $N_{B-L}$ (green solid) is about two orders of magnitude lower than the value for generating the observed BAU \cite{Workman:2022ynf}, as indicated by the black dotted line.
+Once dynamical coupling suppressions are introduced to reduce washout effects, the resultant $N_{B-L}$ from the step-function dependence (blue solid) and the power-law dependence (red solid) are about two orders of magnitude greater than that in the thermal leptogenesis benchmark point, eventually aligning with the observed value.

-In Fig.~\ref{fig:switchparam}, we illustrate the enhancement, defined as the ratio $r_{B-L}\equiv N_{B-L}/N_{B-L}^{\rm thermal}$, achieved with a temperature-dependent coupling compared to conventional thermal leptogenesis, assuming that at high temperatures RHNs are in thermal equilibrium.
-Parameters are fixed as $M_{1}=10^{9}~{\rm GeV}$, $\tilde{m}=0.05~{\rm eV}$, and $\bar{m}=0.05~{\rm eV}$.
-CP-violation is set at the Davidson-Ibarra bound, in this case, $10^{-7}$.
-The green line represents the enhancement needed to match the observed value.
-In the left panel, we consider the step function scenario in Eq.~\eqref{eq:steplambda}.
-Increased suppression in the coupling results in more substantial suppression of the washout processes and, consequently, a greater enhancement compared to the thermal leptogenesis scenario.
-The maximum enhancement reaches approximately 200, corresponding to the case with no washouts.
-When the suppression persists to higher values of $z_{\rm s}$, indicating a later end to the suppression, the washout processes are sufficiently suppressed, leading to a larger enhancement.
-In the right panel, we consider the power law scenario in Eq.~\eqref{eq:powerlambda}.
-Higher power law indices lead to larger suppression on washout rates, and greater values of $z_p$ correspond to an extended duration of suppression on washout processes, leading to more significant enhancements of BAU.
+In Fig.~\ref{fig:switchparam}, we present enhancement in $N_{B-L}$, defined as $r_{B-L}\equiv N_{B-L}/N_{B-L}^{\rm thermal}$, achieved with temperature-dependent couplings for the same benchmark parameters, assuming RHNs are initially in equilibrium.
+For the enhancement in $r_{B-L}$, we also show the corresponding efficiency factor of the final asymmetry $\kappa$ introduced in~\cite{Barbieri:1999ma}.
+The efficiency factor $\kappa\simeq1$ in the weak washout regime, and is suppressed in parameter space where washout becomes relevant.
+The green dashed line represents the enhancement needed for the observed BAU.
+In the left panel, we show the step function scenario.
+Greater suppression in the coupling due to smaller $b_{\rm s}$ values leads to a more substantial reduction of washout effects, which in turn results in a larger enhancement over thermal leptogenesis.
+The maximum enhancement reaches about 200 and the maximum efficiency factor is close to $1$, corresponding to the case of highly suppressed washout.
+As the suppression persists to higher $z_{\rm s}$ values, signifying a delayed end to the dynamical effect, the subsequent Boltzmann suppression in washout effectively retains more lepton asymmetry at lower temperatures.
+The right panel displays a similar trend in the power law scenario.
+Higher power law indices $a_{\rm p}$ are associated with larger suppression of washout rates, and greater $z_{\rm p}$ values extend the duration of the suppression phase.
+Both factors contribute to a more pronounced enhancements of BAU.